Doe and Boo, a Adoptable Domestic Short Hair in Seattle, WA image 1/5

 Doe and Boo's Story

-Meet Doe and Boo, two adorable kittens estimated to be about six months old.
-Both have lovely short, sleek, soft black fur with green/yellow eyes.
+Meet Doe and Boo, two adorable, energetic young cats estimated to be about nine months old.
+Both have lovely short, sleek (seriously, SO shiny!), soft black fur with green/yellow eyes.

-These two cuties were rescued from a shelter in south Seattle that was going to euthanize them due to lack of space and because the kittens were “feral”.
-This really means they just were very scared and at about four months old, were not used to living with humans.
-Aside from that, there is no knowledge of where they came from or what their back story is.
+These two sweeties were rescued from a shelter in south Seattle that was going to euthanize them due to lack of space and because the kittens were “feral”.
+This really means they just were very scared and at about four months old, and were not used to living with humans.
+This is your chance to rescue these two lovely cats!

-Meet Doe and Boo, two adorable kittens estimated to be about six months old.
-Both have lovely short, sleek, soft black fur with green/yellow eyes.
+Meet Doe and Boo, two adorable, energetic young cats estimated to be about nine months old.
+Both have lovely short, sleek (seriously, SO shiny!), soft black fur with green/yellow eyes.

-These two cuties were rescued from a shelter in south Seattle that was going to euthanize them due to lack of space and because the kittens were “feral”.
-This really means they just were very scared and at about four months old, were not used to living with humans.
-Aside from that, there is no knowledge of where they came from or what their back story is.
+These two sweeties were rescued from a shelter in south Seattle that was going to euthanize them due to lack of space and because the kittens were “feral”.
+This really means they just were very scared and at about four months old, and were not used to living with humans.
+This is your chance to rescue these two lovely cats!

 How To Adopt